 Bespoke Wood Venetian blind in Caroba, from £118 for W61cm x L61cm, including fitting, Apollo Blinds.

 Find out more about choosing Venetian blinds in our practical guide.

-4. Add a fun design to kids’ rooms
+4. Add a fun bedroom shutter for children's rooms

 Solid shutters shut out the light, so kids get some rest even in summer when the evenings are long, but they also open up the possibilities for colour and motifs.
 A colour-matching service from Shutterly Fabulous ensures the shutters are the perfect shade and you can have dots in any colours you like, to match walls, furniture or favourite toys.